No disrespect to Susan Jeffer’s classic book; Feel the Fear and Do It Anyway. It’s good, but this strategy is even better. Much better.

 My stories include: How I was both bullied and a bully.
 How I escaped 14 years of abusive relationships.
 How I was looking for people to assault (preferably criminals).
 How I’m a recovering control freak.
 How I figured out I was lonely because I would reject people before they could reject me.
-How I did this because my family taught me I was defective.
-How my future ex-husband was still with his future first ex-wife when we became involved (I’m now his second ex-wife; not to be confused with his first or third ex-wife).
+Also, I did this because my family taught me I was defective.
+How my future ex-husband was still with his future first ex-wife when we became involved (I’m now his second ex-wife; not to be confused with his first or third).

 So I’m sharing quite personal stories.

 I attach my stories to psychological data for several reasons.
-I know personal stories help the psychological strategies stick – and if they stick, they work, they relieve pain, they provide an easier way of being in the World.
+I know personal stories help the psychological strategies stick – and if they stick, they work.
+They relieve pain.
+They provide an easier way of being in the world.

 I also know that are not only are my stories tragically common, but that they only differ from others’ stories in the details.